spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 In any existing module (i.e. a sub-project of an microservice) that already uses Groovy we prefer new code be written in Java.

-Spinnaker uses Java 8 and we encourage use of lambdas, the streams API, etc. where appropriate.
+Spinnaker uses Java 8 and we encourage use of newer features (such as lambdas, the streams API, the `java.time` package, and default interface methods) where appropriate.

 ### Kotlin